gerardmrk/erogen/docs/setup/setup.md

 cost: `free`

 Currently AWS is the primary cloud service provider for this project.
-Sign up for an account using `cloudadmin.master.host`.
+Sign up for an account using `cloudadmin.master@erogen.host`.
 This account will be the billing account.

 Complete the signup flow and save your login credentials with [**Bitwarden**](https://bitwarden.com/) or your password manager of choice.
 Do the same with the other member accounts listed in step 5.